 I began to define myself in the differences between people.
 Playing Capitalism, Egyptian War, Spoons with my suitemates from China, Texas, Southern California, I discovered our different styles.
 Shiwen was musical, introspective and sweet.
 Elizabeth was competitive, dryly humorous, and intellectual.
 Mariana was quiet, generous and passionate about biology.
 And I was me - enthusiastic, kind, nerdily excited to connect my learning to real life.
 As I discovered my own traits, I felt my confidence growing.

 It was refreshing to walk on my own.
 My terror about going to college receded as I realized that I could be independent.
 I bounded along the path to the Cognitive Science building.
 I took in the trees and sculptures in John Muir College and marveled at the Geisel Library as I entered the unfamiliar classroom.
 I felt strangely at peace, as if I had found my place among my class.
 I was reeling from the mind-blowing concepts of Cognitive Science.
-Doing such meta things as using my brain to learn about how human brains learn, or practicing the words on my tongue as we studied Linguistics was thrilling.
-It was captivating to spend time with passionate classmates expanding the volume of my knowledge as I pushed the boundaries of my independence.
+Doing such meta things as using my brain to learn about how human brains learn, or practicing the words on my tongue as we studied Linguistics thrilled me.
+I spent time with passionate classmates expanding the volume of my knowledge as I pushed the boundaries of my independence.

-For me, adulthood did not come at my Bat Mitzvah, when I was surrounded by people I knew who supported me.
-It came over four years later, when I was surrounded by no one that I knew, forced to become familiar with myself instead.
+For me, adulthood did not come at my Bat Mitzvah, when I was surrounded by familiar supportive people.
+It came over four years later, when I was surrounded by strangers, forced to become familiar with myself instead.
 I discovered the dynamic of being with people, alone.
-I discovered how to interact as an individual, I took complete responsibility for my well-being, and I learned how to learn in a new environment with ample distractions and free time.
+I discovered how to interact as an individual; I took complete responsibility for my well-being; and I learned how to learn in a new environment with ample distractions and free time.
 Now, I continue to feel like an adult.
 My identity manifests in the way I interact with people, and the way I handle myself.
 This transition was a long time coming, but the catalyst of Academic Connections nudged me over the brink into adulthood.